navchetan-awasthi/Mini-COVIDNet/README.md

 * Mini-COVIDNet :

 Here, a modified mobilenet architecture was used and shown to perform better for ultrasound images.
-It consists of depthwise convolution and separable convolution instead of normal convolution and shown to perfrom better.
+It consists of depthwise convolution and separable convolution instead of normal convolution and shown to perform better.

 * Mini-COVIDNet (focal loss) :

 Here, a modified mobilenet architecture was used and shown to perform better for ultrasound images.
-It consists of depthwise convolution and separable convolution instead of normal convolution and shown to perfrom better using the loss function involving the focal loss.
+It consists of depthwise convolution and separable convolution instead of normal convolution and shown to perform better using the loss function involving the focal loss.

 * MOBILENetV2 :